New Altamont High-Speed

 • Provides attractive rail service linking the Bay Area,

-Stockton, and Sacramento, with most trips less than an
+Stockton, and Sacramento, with most trips taking less than

 • Addresses highway congestion on Interstates 80, 880, 580,